Master of Library & Information Science

 Culminating Experience Requirement

-MLIS students are required to demonstrate proficiency in the field of library and information science.
-INFOST 799 (591): Research Methods in Information Studies is the culminating experience for the MLIS program.
+MLIS students are required to demonstrate proficiency in the field of library and information science by successfully completing with a grade of ‘B’ (not B-), INFOST 799 (591): Research Methods in Information Studies – the culminating experience for the MLIS program.
 (Effective Fall 2016)

 Please note: Students who transfer in a research methods course from another university cannot use it as the culminating experience.
 They will need to successfully complete INFOST 799 (591): Research Methods in Information Studies or complete the thesis to meet the requirement for the culminating experience.